 As part of our work with the Talking Therapies Taskforce, we’ve commissioned the Centre for Mental Health to conduct a health economic analysis of the use of NHS services by people with complex needs.
-From people inappropriately signposted to IAPT to people who end up as long-term inpatients, we hope to demonstrate the cost benefit of investing in long-term psychotherapy services in secondary care.
+From people inappropriately signposted to IAPT to people who end up as long-term inpatients, we hope to demonstrate the cost benefit of investing in long-term psychotherapy services in secondary and tertiary care.

 Cost of training is a major barrier to the profession, with a disproportionate impact on BAME students, which reflects wider societal inequalities.
 We’ve written to the Universities Minister requesting that the postgraduate student loan scheme be extended to non-university higher education providers.